google/badwolf/docs/temporal_graph_modeling.md

    /_<BUID> "location"@[2006-01-02T15:04:05.999999999Z07:00] /city<New York>
  ```

-Anchoring the time predicate on the same time anchor as the reified triples
+Anchoring the location predicate on the same time anchor as the reified triples
-seem appropriate for this example, but there are no restrictions of what you
+seems appropriate for this example, but there are no restrictions of what you
 predicate against blank nodes.